Scripture: Genesis 5-9

 - Students will practice estimating and measuring the linear dimensions of objects

 Guiding Question: How can we use estimation and measurement to determine if one object will fit inside another object?

-Materials: rulers, boxes and containers of various sizes, toy animals of various sizes
+Materials: rulers, tape measures, boxes and containers of various sizes, toy animals of various sizes

 Additional Question: Can we estimate weight as accurately as we can length?

 Supplemental Activity: Repeat the activity above, except this time have items of different weights.
 What if your “Ark” could only hold a certain amount of weight before it started sinking?
 Have students discuss how accurately they were able to estimate weights?
 When would it be helpful to be able to estimate weights well?